Header #.

 There are multiple ways the include list can be defined.
 Here are some examples:

-# Use an empty array to ignore all files (a key with no value would work too). :includes: # Use an array of wildcards for groups of files with similar extensions: :includes: - "*.md" - "*.mkd" - "*.markdown" # Use a mix of wild cards and relative names/paths to customized as necessary: :includes: - "README.md" - "docs/*.md" - "*.markdown" # Use a recursive glob to traverse and update all sub-directories: :includes: - "**/*.md"
+# Use an empty array to ignore all files: :includes: # Use an array of wildcards for groups of files with similar extensions: :includes: - "*.md" - "*.mkd" - "*.markdown" # Use a mix of wild cards and relative names/paths to customized as necessary: :includes: - "README.md" - "docs/*.md" - "*.markdown" # Use a recursive glob to traverse and update all sub-directories: :includes: - "**/*.md"

 You can add Rake support by adding the following to your